infinityworks/Policies/ISO-27001/physicalsecurity/readme.md

 Infinity Works will:

 * Secure the perimeters of its offices and take all reasonable measures to prevent unauthorised access
-* Reserve the right to limit access to the our offices to employees, visitors, clients and contractors
+* Reserve the right to limit access to our offices, to employees, visitors, clients and contractors
 * Take additional security measures to protect high value assets and confidential documentation storage areas
 * Provide additional security measures to ensure the protection of employees and equipment.
 These measures include, where applicable:
   * The requirement for all high value assets (e.g. laptops and monitors) to be marked with an asset tag